scriptPilot/app-framework/DOCUMENTATION.md

 - You need to sign to the [Apple developer program](https://developer.apple.com/programs/) (around 99€ per year)
 - You need to prepare the publishing in [iTunes Connect](https://itunesconnect.apple.com/)
 - Run `npm run ios` to create a project file for Xcode, based on [Cordova](https://cordova.apache.org/)
-- Open Xcode and test your application on several device simulators
+- Test your application on several device simulators
 - Make screenshots on the biggest iPhone (you will need them in iTunes Connect later on)
 - Create an archive of the Xcode project and upload it within Xcode to iTunes Connect
 - Send your App in iTunes Connect for the review to Apple